Do Red Cherry Shrimp eat brown algae?

 Neocaridina shrimp

 Furthermore, RCS are prolific breeders, and their breeding process is relatively straightforward.
-With proper care and suitable conditions, a small colonyOpens in a new tab. can quickly grow, offering shrimp keepers the rewarding experience of watching the shrimplets develop and mature.
+With proper care and suitable conditions, a small colony can quickly grow, offering shrimp keepers the rewarding experience of watching the shrimplets develop and mature.

 Lastly, RCS are beneficial to the tank’s ecosystem.
 They are excellent scavengers, feeding on algae and detritus, thus contributing to the cleanliness and balance of the aquarium.
 Their algae-eating ability, although not their primary food source, can be a helpful addition to algae control strategies.

-The popularity of Red CherryOpens in a new tab.
-Shrimp can be attributed to their stunning appearance, adaptability, engaging behavior, breeding potential, and ecological benefits.
+The popularity of Red Cherry Shrimp can be attributed to their stunning appearance, adaptability, engaging behavior, breeding potential, and ecological benefits.
 They offer a complete package that appeals to a wide range of shrimp enthusiasts, from novices looking for an easy start to experts seeking a captivating and rewarding shrimp-keeping experience.

 Horned Nerite Snail